[Toy Review] Lovense Osci 3

 Though I was impressed by the We-Vibe Sync O’s motor and bendable design, it’s let down hugely by the fact that I can’t actually wear it for any significant period of time as the insertable part just causes me pain.
 Of course, all bodies are different.
 You might not have any issue with wearing this toy at all – and the many rave reviews indicate that it works well for a lot of people!

 This is really a “know your body” situation.
-If your vagina is more accommodating than mine and you’re looking for a wearable toy (whether for penetrative sex, low-effort masturbation, or discreet play outside the house), it could be a great choice for you.
+If your vagina is more accommodating than mine and you’re looking for a wearable toy, it could be a great choice for you.

-Thanks to Lovehoney for sending me this product to review.
+Thanks to Lovehoney for sending me the We-Vibe Sync O to review.
 All views are, as always, my own.
 Affiliate links appear in this post.

 [Toy Review] Promescent Rabbit Vibrator & Bullet Vibrator

 If you’ve been around for a while, you might remember my last Promescent review from almost three years ago where I introduced you to their collection of lubes.
 Well, this company has now released a bunch of new products since then and their team were kind enough to send me two of them, so I think it’s time for another Promescent review, don’t you?
+Today I’m looking at Promescent’s two new sex toys for vulva owners: a blue silicone rabbit vibrator and bullet vibrator.
+This new range also includes a cock ring.

 Promescent review: Rabbit vibrator (left) and bullet vibrator on a grey blanket

-Promescent Rabbit Vibrator
+Promescent Rabbit Vibrator: Details

 This toy measures 8″ in total length, 4″ in insertable length.
 Its slim shaft is 1.2″ in diameter at the widest point.
 It is made of 100% body-safe silicone in a lovely, rich shade of blue/purple (fun fact: a very similar colour to my hair!)
 The material, it has to be said, is absolutely lovely.
 It’s ultra-soft and feels gorgeous to the touch.